We are committed to running our future events as safely as we can post-Covid 19.

 - We ask all competitors to provide their own water bottles for bike & run segments.
 We will make arrangements for our volunteers to top up water bottles where needed.
 Or in the event of very hot weather we will supply drinks in sealed containers for competitors to serve themselves.

-- Volunteers will be provided with aprons, disposable gloves & face masks in line with British Triathlon recommendations.
+- Volunteers will be provided with face masks and sanitiser in line with British Triathlon recommendations.